Field Hockey NLI

 The MSU Field Hockey team 2012.

-Helen Knull is beginning her third year as head coach of the Michigan State field hockey program.
+Helen Knull is beginning her fourth year as head coach of the Michigan State field hockey program.
 She was hired as head coach on Dec.
 27, 2010 after serving as an assistant and associate head coach for five years.
 Her overall record on staff for the Spartans is 105-67 and she holds a 31-33 record as head coach.
 During Knull's first season as head coach, the team tallied a season record of 7-13-0.
 The 2012 campaign saw the Spartans go 10-10 under Knull in her second season as head coach.